dccn-tg/tg-toolset-golang/metrics/cmd/hpc-metrics-appusage-collector/README.md

 This program contains two parts:

 - _Collector_ service listens on incoming data sent from the `module load` command.
 The data is as simple as the string containing the module name and the version.
+See the `send_usage` function in the `/opt/_modules/share/common.tcl` file on the HPC cluster.

 - _Metrics pusher_ sends POST request to a OpenTSDB endpoint specified by `-l` option every given period of time (default: 10 seconds).